devashish234073/honest-social-net/README.md

 Also note to make AI image generation work before running "node index.js" you need to run "export REPLICATE_API_TOKEN=<your-token-here>" with your own REPLICATE_API_TOKEN which you get when you sign up to replicate.com

+# For the "ANGULAR" version of the app open this branch https://github.com/devashish234073/honest-social-net/tree/angular-frontend-node-express-backend/

 ## About the app's other basic features

 This is a social media world without password where fellow humans trust each others and each are honest to login with their own userid.